anyscale/madewithml.github.io/docs/courses/applied-ml/organization.md

 To have organized code is to have readable, reproducible, scalable and efficient code.

-- **readable**: easy for your users, fellow developers and your future self to navigate and extend.
+- `#!js readable`: easy for your users, fellow developers and your future self to navigate and extend.
-- **reproducible**: replicate the necessary environment and receive consistent results when executing the code.
+- `#!js reproducible`: replicate the necessary environment and receive consistent results when executing the code.
-- **scalable**: easily extend and combine with other applications
+- `#!js scalable`: easily extend and combine with other applications
-- **efficient**: minimizing repetitions minimizes errors and increases efficiency.
+- `#!js efficient`: minimizing repetitions minimizes errors and increases efficiency.

 ## Application